mizaiz/mizaiz/README.md

 WELL ID SACRIFICE MY BIKE THAT I NAMED AFTER US TO SAVE YOU FROM YOUR EVIL EX BUT YOU ARENT NERDY ENOUGH FOR THAT- NID

 i think you're an extraordinary person but you arent nerdy enough to understand - ellie

+i think i love you but you arent nerdy enough to understand.. -nid